What to Do After a Bad Job Interview

 2. Look for Lessons From Your Poor Performance

-3. Request a Second Chance at Another Interview
+3. Request a Second Chance With Another Interview

 No one wants to flub an interview, but employers are humans too and understand that people have bad days.
 If you think you've blown an interview, don't just give up.
 Although there's no sure-fire fix, it's always a good idea to send a thank you email after your interview, and it can't hurt to explain in the note why you were off your game.